LeetLLM

 Use judges offline before letting them guide changes

 LLM judging is usually most defensible as an offline experiment metric: compare prompt versions or model releases over a frozen dataset, investigate disagreements, and let humans approve consequential changes.
-It is rarely a good reason to make a real-time policy decision for one customer.
+It's rarely a good reason to make a real-time policy decision for one engineer.

 Define an explicit promotion contract.
 The numbers below are illustrative requirements for this lab, not universal industry thresholds: